 Shane had never sat in the VIP section before.
 Even managing to find front-row seats was usually a feat in itself.
 Scammer or not, Shane was willing to take the gamble on this "Lily".

 His wish was granted.
-An authentic concert ticket arrived at his rental PO Box.
+An authentic concert ticket arrived at his rental mailbox.
 He made it to the venue, passed through validation and security, and found himself sitting in a goddamn VIP seat for Ilya Rozanov's final North American tour performance!

 Lily hadn't even charged him a cent, only reminding him to bring a bouquet.
 That went without saying.
 Ever since his second concert (excluding the one he attended with his ex-girlfriend), Shane had brought a meticulously chosen bouquet of lilies every single time, without exception.